tksarunachalam/sgnl-adapter/README.md

 Each of these JSON fields has a respective type.
 For example, `accountId` is a string, `active` is a boolean, etc. These must be noted because an adapter needs to know how to parse the response (and consequently the type of each field).

-The format of any `date` types can also be noted, e.g. RFC3339, as a parsing optimization for an adapter.
+The format of any `datetime` types can also be noted, e.g. RFC3339, as a parsing optimization for an adapter.
 For example, you can specify these options:

 https://github.com/SGNL-ai/adapter-template/blob/7fdf875997030e428911d1a3800ca1072906afc8/pkg/adapter/adapter.go#L101-L113